-The UK’s largest free motor show comes to London’s West End on 3rd November, 2018.
-With displays of hundreds of vintage and futuristic motor vehicles, live music and dance performances and motorbike stunt shows, the Regent Street Motor Show is a great annual event.
+The UK’s largest free motor show comes to London’s West End on Saturday 2nd November, 2018.
+On the day, Regent Street is pedestrianised from Piccadilly Circus to Oxford Circus With displays of hundreds of vintage and futuristic motor vehicles, live music and dance performances and motorbike stunt shows, the Regent Street Motor Show is a great annual event.

 Cost: Varies according to event.